learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

    traditionally called `thisArg`, and the arguments you want to send to the function after the `thisArg`.
 An invocation of `call` looks like:
    `Calculator.sum.call(multilingualMessages, 1, 2)`
-3. `apply`: This is a method _on a function_ which calls the function, just like `()`.
+3. `apply`: This is a method _on a function_ that calls the function, just like `()`.
 You provide a new execution context as the first argument, traditionally called `thisArg`, and the arguments you want to send to the function ***as an `Array`*** after the `thisArg`.
 An invocation of `call`